Ulnar Wrist Pain

 3) Torn Triangular Fibrocartilage (TFCC)

-A torn Triangular Fibrocartilage Complex (TFCC) is one of the most frequent causes of ulnar wrist pain, particularly in active individuals or those with a history of wrist trauma.
-Patients typically experience localized tenderness on the top of the wrist, and symptoms often intensify with ulnar deviation (movement of the hand toward the pinkie side), gripping, twisting, or impact activities like pounding.
+A torn Triangular Fibrocartilage Complex (TFCC) is a common cause of ulnar wrist pain, especially in active individuals or those who have experienced wrist trauma.
+Patients usually report tenderness on the top of the wrist.
+Pain often worsens with ulnar deviation (moving the hand toward the pinky side), gripping, twisting, or impact activities like pounding.

-If left untreated, a torn TFCC can lead to chronic ulnar wrist pain and impaired function, making early and precise diagnosis essential.
-Proper wrist pain treatment often requires targeted intervention based on the severity of the tear and the patient’s activity level.
+Without treatment, a torn TFCC can lead to chronic ulnar wrist pain and reduced function.
+A timely and accurate diagnosis is key to developing an effective ulnar wrist pain treatment plan based on the severity of the tear and the patient’s lifestyle demands.

 Outcome of Surgery for Torn TFCC